oVirt/ovirt-site/source/event/workshop/netapp-workshop-january-2013.html.md

 #### Lodging

 For attendees who wish to book a hotel room, we have secured a room block at the nearby [Country Inn and Suites](http://goo.gl/maps/csHQT) at a room rate of 125 USD / night for a standard room and 145/night for a king suite, excluding tax and incidentals.
 To book into the hotel room block, please phone +1.408.747.0999.
+This room block will be listed at close of business on January 8th.
+If you require hotel accommodation please reserve before then.
+After this date, you may still request the rate, but we cannot guarantee room availability.

 Mention the oVirt NetApp workshop when booking to receive a room at our specially negotiated rate.
 If you are having difficulties securing a room in our block, please contact [ Leslie Hawthorn](User:Lh) for assistance.